elixir-europe/rdmkit/pages/contribute/markdown_cheat_sheet.md

 ## Emoji's

 Use GitHub emoticons!
-Look [here](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) to find a cheat sheet for all the emoticons.
+This [github page about emoticons](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) has a cheat sheet for all the emoticons.
 :+1: is made with `:+1:`

 ## Code snippets